 Create the following components:

-Gateway should authorize requests and throttle if needed to prevent the “noisy neighbor” problem.
-Gateway should proxy all authorized and non-throttled requests to Credentials Manager.
-Credentials Manager should 1/ fetch Access Metadata 2/ call Temporary Security Credentials Provider to assume the Service Role 3/ call Temporary Security Credentials Provider using the Service Role credentials to assume the access role 4/ return the scoped temporary security credentials.
+API Gateway should authorize requests and throttle if needed to prevent the “noisy neighbor” problem.
+API Gateway should proxy all authorized and non-throttled requests to API.
+API should 1/ fetch access metadata from Access Database 2/ call Temporary Security Credentials Provider to assume the Service Role 3/ call Temporary Security Credentials Provider using the Service Role credentials to assume the access role 4/ return the scoped temporary security credentials.

 Use Amazon API Gateway HTTP API with IAM authorization.
-Use proxy integration for Credentials Manager.
+Use Lambda proxy integration for API.
 Leverage usage plans to prevent the “noisy neighbor” problem.
 Use the Lambda authorizer as the API key source (example) and application name as the API key.

-Use Lambda function and Lambda Powertools for Python.
+Use Lambda function for compute and Powertools for AWS Lambda (Python) for application.
 Use Lambda provisioned concurrency to reduce latency.
 Cache applications scoped temporary security credentials to further reduce latency.

 Request | Description | Request body | Response |